Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

-which approximates the exact but unknown $Y$ (in distribution), where $S\in\mathbb{N}$ is the number of multi-elements and $P_\alpha^s$ denotes the multi-element polynomial chaos indexed by $\alpha$ on a decomposition into $S$ subdomains.
+which approximates the exact but unknown $Y$ (in distribution), where $S\in\mathbb{N}$ is the number of multi-elements and $P_\alpha^s$ denotes the multi-element polynomial chaos indexed by multiindex $\alpha$ on a decomposition of $\mathbb R^M$ into $S$ subdomains.

-In case that highly nonlinear maps are required to accurately represent the transformation of the reference to the target measure, the functional (polynomial chaos) representation easily leads to very high-dimensional representations.
-In particular, the complexity scales exponentially (``curse of dimensionality'') in the number of stochastic coordinates $M$, determining the size of the coefficient $C_s$.
+In case that highly nonlinear maps are required to accurately approximate the transformation of the reference $X$ to the target distribution represented via $Y$, the functional representation easily leads to very high-dimensional representations.
+In particular, the complexity scales exponentially (``curse of dimensionality'') in the number of stochastic coordinates $M$, determining the size of the coefficient tensor $C_s$.
 To make this approach feasible in practice, it is inevitable to compress the coefficient.
-We tackle this challenging task by introducing a low-rank tensor train ring (TTR) format.
-This is an extension of the popular tensor train (TT) format~\cite{oseledets2011tensor}, which has been used successfully e.g. in UQ applications~\cite{ENSW19,EMPS20,dolgov2015polynomial,dolgov2019TTdensities}, quantum physics models~\cite{werner2016positive} and quantum chemistry~\cite{szalay2015tensor}.
-In fact, the ring format is constructed by stacks of tensor trains and -- opposite to the standard TT format -- is able capable to represent vector valued output.
-It leads to an overall complexity that again scales only linearly in $M$.
+We tackle this challenging task by introducing \textit{stacks of low-rank tensor trains} (STT) format, which is an extension of the popular tensor trains (TT)~\cite{oseledets2011tensor}.
+These have been used successfully e.g. in UQ applications~\cite{ENSW19,EMPS20,dolgov2015polynomial,dolgov2019TTdensities}, quantum physics models~\cite{werner2016positive} and quantum chemistry~\cite{szalay2015tensor}.
+In fact, the described STT format -- opposite to the standard TT format -- is capable to represent vector valued output.
+It leads to a favorable overall complexity that again scales only linearly in $M$.

 The model design~\eqref{eq:model-intro} can be seen as a generalization of the (much stricter) notion of optimal transport (OT), which in our method is conceptually carried out on each part of a decomposition of the preimage, mapping to a selection of samples determining the image.
 This approach allows for multimodal distribution representations in terms of random variables.
 While OT requires a diffeomorphism between two spaces of equal dimension, this assumption is relaxed in our approach, in particular allowing for non-continuous probability mass transport.
 Such a relaxation is inevitable if multimodalities should be represented with high accuracy.
-Moreover, we do not consider invertible mappings $\mathcal{M}$ and use the notion of convergence in distribution for a generalized functional representation where input dimension $M$ and output dimension $N$ may differ.
+Moreover, we do not require invertible mappings $\mathcal{M}$ and use the notion of convergence in distribution for a generalized functional representation where input dimension $M$ and output dimension $N$ may differ.